Aliases for ROBO1 Gene

 GeneCards Summary for ROBO1 Gene

 ROBO1 (Roundabout Guidance Receptor 1) is a Protein Coding gene.
-Diseases associated with ROBO1 include Dyslexia and Reading Disorder.
-Among its related pathways are Guidance Cues and Growth Cone Motility and Developmental Biology.
-GO annotations related to this gene include identical protein binding and LRR domain binding.
+Diseases associated with ROBO1 include Pituitary Stalk Interruption Syndrome and Reading Disorder.
+Among its related pathways are Developmental Biology and Signaling by Robo receptor.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and LRR domain binding.
 An important paralog of this gene is ROBO2.

 UniProtKB/Swiss-Prot for ROBO1 Gene